friendly/VCDR/Web/home.md

   applications of some of the methods presented in that chapter.
 This makes the book more suitable for both self-study and classroom use.

+## Ordering information

+* The book can be ordered through the [publisher's web site] (https://www.crcpress.com/Discrete-Data-Analysis-with-R-Visualization-and-Modeling-Techniques-for/Friendly-Meyer/9781498725835)
+If you learned of this book through this web site, you may be entitled to a discount, by entering **Promo Code AZP97**.

+* It can also be ordered via [Amazon.com](http://www.amazon.com/Discrete-Data-Analysis-Visualization-Categorical/dp/149872583X)